-- Independent practice of key skills - Development of responsibility and time management - · Completion of long term/independent projects - Completion of unfinished work of homework per night.
-Subjects include: math, science, social studies, language arts, health and literature.
-Check planner for daily assignments!
+- Independent practice of key skills - Development of responsibility and time management - Completion of long term/independent projects - Completion of unfinished work

 5th grade homework should take no longer than 50 minutes, plus reading.
 Late homework will be accepted only under special circumstances.
 Check planner for daily assignments!
 Each classroom teacher will outline his/her late work policy.